 Now I’ve looked again at my photo of the Collector Cenotaph and they are listed there as well.

-I knew none of this on my afternoon wander around Gunning but the Sheridans were on my mind as I explored the town.
+I knew none of this on my afternoon wander around after riding to Gunning but the Sheridans were on my mind as I explored the town.

 I’m back at the motel by 3:30 pm and spend three hours listening to ABC Jazz, reading, and napping.
 At 6:30, I head to the Telegraph Hotel for dinner.